 The farm in yesterday’s post overlooks the Nyakabingo tungsten mine, located about 10 kms. north of Kigali.

-The mine was the first stop on a two-day bus trip organized by the Foreign Ministry for the diplomatic corps.
-We felt a little like we were on a school field trip — only one with ambassadors, a police escort, and a press van.
+The mine was the first stop on a two-day bus trip organized by the Foreign Ministry for diplomats.
+We felt a little like we were on a school field trip — only one with a police escort and a press van.

 While we were at Nyakabingo, I turned down the invitation to see the mine from underground and instead photographed it from an upper road.